eoscostarica/eos-local/readme.md

 EOS Local provides a really quick way to setup an EOS local network.

-EOS local exposes all APIs provided by EOS Costa Rica and other BPs on the TestNet and MainNet.

 It allows you to develop your application running the same APIs services you will use in production in your computer.

 It has a companion project that serves as a starter boilerplate your dApp. https://github.com/eoscostarica/eos-dapp-boilerplate

 EOS Local is a community-driven project led by EOS Costa Rica.
 We welcome contributions of all sorts.
 There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals, etc.